Classification of Symplectic Birational Involutions of Manifolds of $OG10$ type: Trivial action on the Discriminant group

-\begin{proof}[Proof of Theorem \ref{trivial on AL}] The discriminant group of both $E_8(2)$ and $D_{12}^+(2)$ contains no elements of order three; by Lemma \ref{no long root} neither contains any long roots.
-The maximal norm of both lattices is $-4$, and so they do not contain short roots.
-Thus in both cases $(\OG)_{-}$ is a negative definite lattice with $(\OG)_{-}\cap \markman=\varnothing$; we have also shown these are the only possible negative definite coinvariant lattices for an involution $\iota\in O(\OG)$ acting trivially on the discriminant group.
-By Theorem \ref{no markman so sympl} the two involutions are induced by symplectic birational involutions of a manifold of $OG10$ type.
-The classification of the corresponding invariant sublattices follow from the proofs of Proposition \ref{E8} and \ref{D12}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{trivial on AL}] The discriminant group of both $E_8(-2)$ and $D_{12}^+(-2)$ contains no elements of order three; by Lemma \ref{no long root} primitive vectors $v\in \OG_{-}$ with $v^2=-6$ and $\textnormal{div}_{\OG}(v)=3$ cannot exist.
+The maximal norm of both lattices is $-4$, and so they do not contain any roots.
+Thus in both cases $\OG_{-}$ is a negative definite lattice with $\OG_{-}\cap \markman=\varnothing$; we have also shown these are the only possible negative definite coinvariant lattices for an involution $\iota\in O(\OG)$ acting trivially on the discriminant group $A_\OG$.
+By Theorem \ref{thm: no markman so sympl} each such involutions is induced by a symplectic birational involution of a manifold of $OG10$ type.
+The classification of the corresponding invariant lattices follow from the proof of Theorem \ref{thm: prim embedding}. \end{proof}

-\begin{remark} In fact, the lattice $D_{12}^+(2)$ embeds primitively into the Mukai lattice of a $K3$ surface, and so one also obtains a symplectic birational involution of a manifold of $K3^{[2]}$ type with this coinvariant lattice (see \cite{huybrechtsderived}, or \cite[\S 7.5]{MR4450620} for a different description). \end{remark}
+\begin{remark} In fact, the lattice $D_{12}^+(-2)$ embeds primitively into the Mukai lattice of a $K3$ surface, and so one also obtains a symplectic birational involution of a manifold of $K3^{[2]}$ type with this coinvariant lattice (see \cite{huybrechtsderived}, or \cite[\S 7.5]{MR4450620} for a different description). \end{remark}